 Patients who initially respond to treatment but then relapse after a period of six months or more may undergo the same therapy.
 Patients who progress during first-line treatment or who relapse within six months following successful first-line treatment are considered refractory or resistant to platinum-based treatments.
 For these patients, there are several chemotherapeutic options; however, each has shown only marginal benefit.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
-There is currently one FDA-approved immunotherapy option for ovarian cancer.
+There are currently three FDA-approved immunotherapy options for ovarian cancer.

 - Bevacizumab (Avastin®): a monoclonal antibody that targets the VEGF/VEGFR pathway and inhibits tumor blood vessel growth; approved for patients with newly-diagnosed and with relapsed ovarian cancer

 Patients with stage 1 tumors (for whom survival is greater than 95% after comprehensive surgery), do not generally need to consider clinical trials.
 Patients with platinum-resistant, recurrent ovarian cancer, or all stages of ovarian cancer above stage 1/grade 1, should consider entering into immunotherapy clinical trials.